 man and our example of faith.
 Those who

-and knowledge of our Lord Jesus Christ.
+and knowledge of our Lord Jesus Christ and complete the work that He has given

 (103k) Thy kingdom come